 Notre Dame alums from the Class of 1977 get together to honor much-beloved classmate with donations to The Notre Dame Fund.

-NOTE: HONORING JOE CIOLINO: Notre Dame and members of its Class of 1977 are sponsoring a special day on August 28 where classmates and friends of Joe can honor him by donating directly to The Notre Dame Fund's "Mary's Way," which provides financial aid and scholarships to families at Notre Dame.
-More information on Mary's Way and The Notre Dame Fund is here.
+NOTE: HONORING JOE CIOLINO: Notre Dame and members of its Class of 1977 sponsored a special giving day on August 28 where classmates and friends of Joe honored him by donating directly to The Notre Dame Fund's "Mary's Way," which provides financial aid and scholarships to families at Notre Dame.
+As of the morning of August 30, 2018, $20,610 had been raised in memory of Joe.

 Joe Ciolino graduated from Notre Dame High School in 1977.
 Since then, he has lived life to the fullest, graduating from Eastern Michigan University, marrying the love of his life, Shelly, after which came two children and two beautiful grandchildren.
 He also was a partner and CFO at Birmingham, Mich.-based BELFOR Property Restoration, one of North America's largest companies specializing in integrated disaster recovery and property restoration services.